btwimyash/Wanderlust/README.md

-# 🏡 Wanderlust - Airbnb Clone
+# 🏡 Wanderlust - A Web App inspired by Airbnb
 **Wanderlust** is a web application that allows users to explore, list, and review vacation rentals.
 This project is inspired by Airbnb and built using **Node.js, Express, MongoDB, and EJS**.

 ---